pretix/pretix-docs/docs/guides/payment/index.md

 You also need to provide some data for each payment provider you want to use on the settings page.
 This section tells you how to do that.

-Navigate to :navpath:Your Event → :fa3-wrench: Settings → Payment:.
+Navigate to :navpath:Your event → :fa3-wrench: Settings → Payment:.
 The :btn:Payment providers: tab on this page displays the list of active payment providers.
 By default, this list includes bank transfer, gift card, PayPal, SEPA debit and Stripe.
 Gift card is enabled and all other entries are disabled.